Shihab5500/client2/README.md

 # 🩸 Blood Donation - Blood Donation Platform

-BloodBond is a modern, responsive, and user-friendly web application designed to bridge the gap between blood donors and recipients.
+Blood Donation is a modern, responsive, and user-friendly web application designed to bridge the gap between blood donors and recipients.
 It allows users to search for donors, make donation requests, and manage funding seamlessly.

 ---